yaolu/TongjiVPN/README.md

 # TongjiVPN
-Script for running juniper vpn in command line
+Script for running juniper vpn in command line.
+This script requires sudo privilege for creating tunnel

 ## Usage
-Replace username and host address with your own in the vpn.sh script This script requires sudo privilege for creating tunnel
+Replace username and host address with your own in the vpn.sh script Then run the following command

 ```bash
 bash vpn.sh
 ```

 or
 ```bash
 sudo python juniper-vpn.py --host VPN_Server